Amitabh Thakur: Clash with Yogi Adityanath government

 Amitabh Thakur also had direct altercations during the rule of Bhartiya Janata Party Chief Minister Yogi Adityanath.
 There was a history of previous conflicts between the two.
 Amitabh had previously been posted in and around Yogi Adityanath's place of activity, Gorakhpur.
 The two had many altercations during Thakur's posting as Superintendent of Police in Deoria, Basti and Maharajganj districts.
 In 2007 Yogi Adityanath was arrested on serious charges related with hate speech and disturbance of law and order.
 This had led to riots in and around Gorakhpur, including in Maharajganj.
 Hindu Yuva Vahini of Yogi Adityanath was generally believed to be the force behind these law and order disturbances.
 Amitabh had taken extremely stern action during these riots.
 After coming out of jail, Yogi Adityanath had threatened Thakur of dire consequences.
 There was a 1999 murder case against Yogi Adityanath related with Pachrukhiya in Maharajganj.
 A Policeman had also been murdered in this case.
 Yogi Adityanath was a named accused in this case.
 The case had long been pending with CID.
 It got transferred to Maharajganj at the same time when Amitabh Thakur was SP Maharajganj.
 The moment Amitabh initiated its enquiry, he got immense pressure from various powerful corners.
 He continued his investigation but got transferred midway.

 Compulsory Retirement

-It was with this background that Yogi Adityanath government recommended compulsory retirement of Amitabh Thakur and Amitabh was given compulsory retirement in March 2021, with 07 years of his service still left.
+It was with this background that Yogi Adityanath government recommended compulsory retirement of Amitabh Thakur and Amitabh was given compulsory retirement in March 2021, even though seven years of his tenure were outstanding.
 When Amitabh sought information about this retirement from Ministry of Home Affairs, it denied the information.
-Amitabh has challenged this retirement in Central Administrative Tribunal Lucknow bench where it is pending.
+Amitabh has challenged this retirement in Central Administrative Tribunal Lucknow bench, where the matter is currently pending.

+2026 Supreme Court Order

+In June 2026, the Supreme Court directed the Ministry of Home Affairs and Uttar Pradesh Government to complete the four Departmental Enquiries against Thakur within a period of 06 months.
+The order came in a 2017 Appeal preferred by the State Government against a Allahabad High Court order quashing the appointment of Enquiry Officer.

+In the Supreme Court, Thakur argued that his Enquiries were being kept pending for last 10 years, resulting in suffering and loss.

 Arrest

 In August 2021, Amitabh announced that he would be contesting forthcoming Assembly elections against Yogi Adityanath.
 Almost immediately after this, he was arrested in August 2021.
-He was granted bail in March 2022 and came out of Jail on Bail almost immediately after the Assembly result.
+He was granted bail in March 2022 and came out of jail on bail almost immediately after the Assembly result.

+In December 2025, the Lucknow police commissionerate arrested Amitabh Thakur for allegedly abusing his position as superintendent of police of Deoria in 1999 to fraudulently secure an industrial plot in the name of his wife through forged identities and fabricated documents.

+He got bail in this matter on 19 January and came out of Deoria Jail on 11 February 2026.